Phoenix Rising Galaxy Crossing

 The jpeg of October Flight, Menstrala No. 42, was requested and served to the Vatican's website domain on November 9, 2002.

-In 2014, Vanessa Tiegs was invited to serve as a judge in the first international Menstrala painting competition organized by a University in Mexico.
-Increasing numbers of artists around the world have begun choosing to address menstruation visually.
+In 2014, the artist Vanessa Tiegs was invited to serve as a judge in the 1st international Menstrala painting competition organized by the University of Mexico, encouraging artists around the world to address menstruation visually.

 We need your consent to load the translations